ramblerswebs/ramblers-library/documentation.md

 A number of Library PHP files are required.
 These files are stored in a directory called ramblers in the Joomla root directory.
 In addition to the above a Ramblers plugin is required which enables the above libraries to be accessed by Joomla.

-The master code for these are stored on https://github.com/ramblerswebs/ramblerslibrary and https://github.com/ramblerswebs/jsonwalksfeed
+The master code for these are stored on https://github.com/ramblerswebs/ramblerslibrary

+##File structure

+Under the ramblers folder are the following
+* jsonwalks - containing classes relevant to the json walks feed
+* jsonwalks/std - containing classes to display walks in some sample/standard ways
+* json/code - where code is the code for a group or area. e.g. de02 holds ways of displaying walks for Derby & South Derbyshire group

+* html - classes to help produce html tags
+* feedhelper - classes to read and cache a walks feed
+* users - some test classes to access users membership data
+* sql - some classes to query the sql databases

 The files that are required are

-Ramblers Library contains a number of classes including the following classes
+Ramblers Library contains a number of classes including the following

 * RJsonwalksWalks - this class contains the collection of walks retrieved from the JSON feed
 * RJsonwalksWalk - this class contains all the details of each walk.
 The system creates these objects with similar  properties to the JSON file.
 But it also creates some extra properties to make the data easier to display.
 A full description is required once the JSON feed is available.
 * RJsonwalksLocation
-* RHtml - this class provides a number of helper functions
+* <a href="/html/html.md">RHtml</a> - this class provides a number of helper functions
 * RFeedhelper - will read and cache a walks feed.

 the walks and walk classes process the JSON walks feed and turn it into a collection of walk objects.